charlesportoferreira/word2vec/Readme.md

 *--model*: Path to the word2vec trained model

 *--aggregator*: Select between sum or mean.
-Its set which way documento vector will be generated
+Its set which way document vector will be generated

 *-- binary*: Optional parameter.
 Set true if you are using a binary model